 Active TB disease:

 Symptoms of Active Tuberculosis may include a constant cough that lasts two or more weeks (cough may produce phlegm or blood), chest pain, weakness, loss of appetite, weight loss, fever, and night sweats.
-A person with active TB disease is contagious and can infect other people by droplets sprayed into the air especially when they cough or sneeze.
+A person with active TB disease is contagious and can infect other people by droplets sprayed into the air especially when they cough, sneeze, sing or talk.

 Anyone can develop TB, but some people are at higher risk, those at higher risk include:

-For additional information, please consult your health care provider, or please contact the Imperial County Public Health TB Control Department at (442) 265-1415.
+For additional information, please consult your health care provider, or please contact the Imperial County Public Health TB Control Program at (442) 265-1415.